 What is Invisalign?

 Invisalign is the clear alternative to braces that can help you achieve a straighter smile.
-Invisalign uses a series of clear, custom-made aligners to gradually move your teeth into their desired position.
+Invisalign uses a series of clear, custom-made aligners to manoeuvre your teeth into the desired position.
 These aligners are virtually invisible, comfortable to wear and easy to remove.
-Simply take them out for special occasions and brush and floss as normal throughout your treatment.
+Simply take them out for special occasions; brush and floss as normal throughout your treatment.
 Invisalign is the modern and hygienic way to straighten your teeth.

 How does it work?

-Using the latest in 3D imaging technology, your National Dental Care dentist can depict the complete series of movements your teeth need to go through to achieve a straighter smile.
-A series of custom-made aligners are then produced, which you simply change yourself every two weeks to gradually move the teeth.
+Using the latest in 3D imaging technology, your National Dental Care dentist can represent the complete series of movements your teeth need to go through to achieve a straighter smile.
+After which, a series of custom-made aligners are then manufactured, which you then simply change every two weeks to gradually move your teeth into position.

 How long will treatment take?

-The length of treatment is dependent on the severity of each individual patient’s orthodontic issues.
-Treatment may vary from anywhere between six months to two years.
-The average treatment time is between 12 to 14 months.
+The length of treatment is dependent on the severity of each patient’s orthodontic issues.
+Treatment can vary between 6 months to 2 years – the average treatment period is between 12 to 14 months.

 How much does it cost?

-National Dental Care are offering Invisalign for $6,295.
-With our payment plan SmileFund you can start today and pay for your treatment with 0% interest.
+National Dental Care are offering Invisalign for $5,995.
+With our payment plan SmileFund, you can start today and pay for your treatment with 0% interest.

 This cost is for Invisalign treatment but it does not include any retainers required after treatment.
 Use our SmileFund calculator to see how simple and manageable your repayments can be: www.www.nationaldentalcare.com.au/smilefund/